 Researchers at AMOLF investigate the fundamental relationship between the architecture and interactions of complex molecular and material systems, ranging from nanophotonic structures to multicellular organisms, with the goal to understand their properties and functions.
 AMOLF also aims to initiate excellent new research in this field in The Netherlands.
 The obtained knowledge and insights are used to create novel functional materials and to find new solutions to important societal problems.
 The research program of AMOLF comprises the following three strongly connected research themes: Sustainable Energy Materials, Information in Matter, and Autonomous Matter.
 The research in these themes is strongly interdisciplinary in character, and is supported by five disciplinary research centers.

 The overarching goal of the Sustainable Energy Materials theme is to use fundamental insights in (nano)photonics and (nano)materials to efficiently convert sunlight to electricity, chemicals, fuels, light and heat.
 A key unifying theme in all these solar energy conversion processes is that they require exquisite control over both light and matter at nanometer length scales and ultrafast (fs-ns) time scales.
 We have the ambition to design and predict where energy flows and how it is converted in artificial photosystems to these different types of useful products.
-The Sustainable Energy Materials department consists of groups from the centers for Chemistry & Spectroscopy, Nanophotonics and Nanophotovoltaics.
+The Sustainable Energy Materials department consists of groups from the centers for Chemistry & Spectroscopy and Nanophotonics.

 The AMOLF Information in Matter theme aims to advance our understanding of the fundamental physical mechanisms of information gathering, transport and processing in inanimate and living matter.
 Since information always resides in physical systems, its creation, processing, preservation and removal are bounded by the laws of physics.
 We aim to push the design and limits of future, unconventional, information technologies, and to explore new paradigms such as learning and adaptive materials.